What are you doing today?

-Visit the Volunteer Centre drop in between 10.00am and 1.00pm Tuesday to Thursday for a one-to-one informal chat with an advisor.
+When we open our doors again post Covid you can visit the Volunteer Centre just drop in any time between 10.00am and 1.00pm Tuesday to Thursday for a one-to-one informal chat with an advisor.
 We offer a free advice and matching service to help you choose the volunteering options that are best for you.

 ‘I needed to get out of the house and meet other people.
 I’d only been involved with Military life previously and that was all I knew.
 I moved to Blackpool and have had to start my life again – this has meant making new links in education, volunteering etc. It’s really been worth it.’